PoliEcho/UEFI_fireworks/README.md

 ./build.sh # to build for a different arch than X64 change TARGET_ARCH in build.sh
 ```

-> [!WARNING]
-> Compilation for AARCH64 does not work for some unknown reason.
-> I haven't tried other arches than AMD64, IA32, and AARCH64.

 ## How to use

 ### Download release